hroyrh/etcd-load-generator/README.md

 # ETCD Load Testing

+Note : This test, right now, supports only a single node etcd cluster.

 This is a etcd load test module written in go-language.
 It basically creates artificial load on a running etcd instance.
 The test runs for a random set of keys and values, which can be specified in the configuration file.
 You can